 To keep your site optimized, you will need to update it regularly.
 SEO doesn’t require consistent payments of PPC, but this strategy still involves a continual investment.

 Need to know how your site’s SEO is doing?
 Grading your website is free and takes less than a minute!
 Check your SEO now.

 On the flip side, PPC carries much more flexibility than SEO.
 Use PPC for:

 - Generating more conversions quickly: While SEO requires building up your site’s authority over time, PPC only requires a quality ad, a strong keyword and targeting strategy, and a strategic bid.
-With well-optimized PPC ads, you can start driving results the minute your campaigns go live.
+With well-optimized PPC ads, you can start getting more leads to your website the minute your campaigns go live.